Recent developments on Oka manifolds: A brief history of Oka theory up to 2017

 \section{A brief history of Oka theory up to 2017}

-Oka theory evolved from works of Kiyoshi Oka \cite{Oka1939} (1939), Hans Grauert \cite{Grauert1958MA} (1958), and Mikhail Gromov \cite{Gromov1986,Gromov1989}, the main contributors up to 1989 when Gromov's paper \cite{Gromov1989} appeared.
-The principal motivation behind the works of Grauert and other contributors to the classical theory, most notably Otto Forster and Karl Josef Ramspott and later also Gennadi Khenkin and J\"urgen Leiterer, was to understand the classification of holomorphic principal bundles and their associated bundles (in particular, vector bundles) on Stein spaces.
-The main results of the classical theory assert that the holomorphic classification of such bundles agrees with their topological classification, and various applications.
-Problems of this type typically reduce to questions about maps to classifying spaces, and hence it became of interest to understand the class of complex manifolds having the property that every continuous map from a Stein manifold or a Stein space to a given manifold is homotopic to a holomorphic map, with natural additions concerning approximation on compact holomorphically convex sets and interpolation on closed complex subvarities.
-Although this observation was known from the beginning of the theory, as can be seen in particular from Cartan's exposition \cite{Cartan1958} of Grauert's work \cite{Grauert1958MA}, the cohomological viewpoint prevailed in this early period.
-It took almost three decades till Gromov \cite{Gromov1989} in 1989 proposed a more general approach, which eventually released the Oka--Grauert theory from the constraints of complex Lie groups and homogeneous manifolds.
-The emphasis shifted from cohomological to homotopy-theoretic viewpoint.
-Gromov introduced several geometric sufficient conditions for validity of the h-principle for holomorphic maps from Stein manifolds in terms of the existence of dominating holomorphic sprays on the target manifold, or on maps into it.
-In particular, he introduced the notion of an elliptic complex manifold and of an elliptic submersion, and he outlined the proof of the Oka principle under these assumptions.
-The first major application of these new methods was a solution of the optimal embedding problem for Stein manifolds into Euclidean spaces by Eliashberg and Gromov in 1992 \cite{EliashbergGromov1992}, with a subsequent improvement for odd dimensional manifolds by Sch\"urmann \cite{Schurmann1997}; see the exposition in \cite[Secs.\ 9.3--9.4]{Forstneric2017E}.
-Numerous other applications are described in \cite[Chaps.
-8--10]{Forstneric2017E}.
+Oka theory evolved from the works of Kiyoshi Oka \cite{Oka1939} (1939), Hans Grauert \cite{Grauert1958MA} (1958), and Mikhail Gromov \cite{Gromov1989} (1989).
+The principal motivation behind the works of Grauert and other contributors to the classical theory, most notably Otto Forster and Karl Josef Ramspott and later also Gennadi Khenkin and J\"urgen Leiterer, was to understand the classification of principal bundles and their associated bundles (in particular, vector bundles) on Stein spaces.
+The main result of the classical Oka--Grauert theory asserts that the holomorphic classification of such bundles agrees with their topological classification.
+Problems of this type typically reduce to questions about maps to classifying spaces, and hence it became of interest to understand the class of complex manifolds having the property that every continuous map from a Stein manifold or a Stein space to the given manifold is homotopic to a holomorphic map, with natural additions concerning approximation on compact holomorphically convex sets and interpolation on closed complex subvarieties.
+Although this observation was known from the beginning, as can be seen in particular from Cartan's exposition \cite{Cartan1958} of Grauert's work \cite{Grauert1958MA}, the cohomological viewpoint prevailed in this early period.